Changes will build stronger economic ties in Ayrshire

 The Shared Economic Development Service will bring together key economic functions including economic policy, business support, tourism, digital renewal and Ayrshire Growth Deal delivery.

-This approach will enhance strategic leadership, capacity and resilience, while reducing duplication and providing a more consistent, joined‑up offer to businesses, communities and partners across Ayrshire’s economy.
+This collaborative approach will enhance strategic leadership, capacity and resilience, while reducing duplication and providing a more consistent, joined-up offer to businesses, communities and partners across Ayrshire’s economy.

-This role will drive delivery of shared objectives, lead engagement with national partners, and promote Ayrshire’s economic opportunities at a regional and national level.
-The Regional Economic Director will be supported by a new Head of Service, David McDowall.
-David is currently Head of Economic Growth at East Ayrshire Council.
+The Regional Economy Director will provide clear regional leadership and accountability, driving delivery of shared objectives, leading engagement with national partners, and promoting Ayrshire’s economic opportunities at both regional and national levels.
+Louise will be supported by a new Head of Service, David McDowall, who is currently Head of Economic Growth at East Ayrshire Council.

 New Regional Economic Director Louise Kirk: said: “Bringing our economic development expertise together at a regional level gives Ayrshire a stronger voice, greater capacity and a clearer strategic focus at a time when regional working has never been more important.